vucongtuanduong/heart-disease-prediction-mlops/notebooks/README.md

 ```
 ## Overview

-The notebooks in this directory serve multiple purposes:
+The notebook in this directory serve multiple purposes:

 - **Data Exploration**: Understand the dataset by visualizing the data distribution, identifying patterns, and detecting outliers.
 - **Feature Engineering**: Create and select features that improve model performance.